Updated December 2020

 Similar to crafting the perfect resume, cover letters should follow current trends and best practices.
 While the cover letter information may feel similar to your resume, in terms of your accomplishments, it’s important that you avoid copy/pasting your resume information into the letter.

 As a rule, cover letters should be fairly brief, but provide a quick glimpse into the following:

-The Best Way to Structure Your Cover Letter
+What Parts to Include in Your Cover Letter